-Further information about the types of materials published in the Congressional Record and how it is organized is available on the Thomas web site's About the Congressional Record page.
+Further information about the types of materials published in the Congressional Record and how it is organized is available on the Congress.gov site About the Congressional Record.

-International Whaling Commission Scientific Committee papersInternational Whaling Commission (IWC) Scientific Committee papers (papers typically given at IWC annual conferences) are available at NOAA's National Marine Mammals Laboratory (NMML) Library in Seattle.
-The NMML Library has an arrangement with the IWC allowing them to distribute papers as needed for research purposes.
+International Whaling Commission Scientific Committee papersInternational Whaling Commission (IWC) Scientific Committee papers are available at NOAA's National Marine Mammals Laboratory (NMML) Library in Seattle.
 The IWC Scientific Committee papers collection at the NMML Library includes papers from 1949 to the present, with 2004 to the present in electronic format.